d00m4n/insfrastructure/README.md

-# insfrastructure
+# Insfrastructure
-mount infrastructure in new debian server
+Set up my infrastructure in a debian server